 Signature.
-Each application must be properly signed and filed.
-For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
-If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
-A legal guardian may also sign for a mentally incompetent person.
+Each application must be properly completed, signed, and filed.
+For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a handwritten signature.
+A designated representative or legal guardian may sign for a mentally incompetent person.